 1. Promote All the Wrong People.

-Maybe they're the person everyone trusts to find solutions, or maybe they're the person that everyone knows will pick up the slack on any given project, or maybe they're the best at bringing the team together.
+Maybe your star player is the person everyone trusts to find solutions, or maybe they're the person that everyone knows will pick up the slack on any given project, or maybe they're the best at bringing the team together.
 Whatever the case may be, your team will notice if and when you promote someone else above their defacto chosen leader, and the end result can be a loss of more than one disenfranchised team member.

 2. Don't Give a Flip About What Your Stars Care About.

-Yep, it may seem silly to go to the CEO because your star player really wants new office chairs, or to reprint an entire P&P manual because one of the chapters just isn't good enough; but there's a sound reason to get on board with their frustrations.
+Yep, it may seem silly to go to the CEO because your star player really wants new office chairs, or to reprint an entire project because one of the chapters just doesn't meet your star's personal standards; but there's a sound reason to get on board with their frustrations.
 Showing them that you care on the things that really irk them can be a great way to build a genuine sympatico, a great sense of loyalty, and it can help bank you some credit for the next time you need your star's backing on an issue of your own.

 3. Fail to Compensate or Reward.